Caffeine's effects on health

 Based on the above information, your health could benefit by taking in less caffeine.
 You may want to consider gradually switching over to a diet cola beverage that's caffeine-free, or at least alternating between the two, and making sure to drink plenty of water every day to help minimize withdrawal symptoms.
 And don't forget about drinking enough low-fat or skim milk and juice, which provide the vitamins, minerals, and other nutrients your body needs that soda doesn't.

 For the caffeine contents of various foods and drinks, read Caffeine content.
-Aiming for a moderate level of caffeine consumption (less than 300 mg daily) might be a worthy goal in your case.
+Aiming for a moderate level of caffeine consumption (up to 400 mg daily) might be a worthy goal in your case.
 However, there is no need to quit caffeine cold-turkey.
 Gradually reducing your consumption can help you avoid caffeine withdrawal symptoms and allow time to adjust a new beverage regimen.
 Cheers!